AlirezaBasirati/BASGroup/README.md

 **Secret-Key Message Project**

-This project is a simple Secret-Key Message application developed using the Laravel framework and MySQL.
+This project is a simple Secret-Key Message application was developed by me(Alireza Basirati) using the Laravel framework and MySQL.

 **Running and Testing the Project**